 Since stress and boredom are common causes of destructive chewing, increasing the amount of physical and mental exercise your dog is getting can help alleviate these issues.
 More rigorous exercise and training will keep them exhausted and happy, and significantly less likely to chew inappropriately!

 If your dog stares, growls, snaps, or does other concerning behaviors towards your family or other pets when they are eating or have another resource like bones or toys, then they might be resource guarding.
 We want to acknowledge that your dog is feeling threatened when they do this, and our goal should revolve around helping them feel less threatened.
 To do this we want to first set up an excellent management strategy to prevent your dog from feeling threatened.
 If they behave this way when eating their meals, feed them separately from your other pets and away from humans, either in another room or even crated.
 Let them leave the food bowl completely before removing the empty bowl.
 If your dog behaves this way with toys, you’ll want to leave them alone when they are in possession of it.
 Often times, just leaving them alone when they have these resources, and feeding pets separately is sufficient to not encounter the problem, but by itself, these management strategies won’t solve the resource guarding.
-If you are concerned about your dog biting over resources, please Click Here to email our Training and Behavior Coordinator for more specific help with resolving the issue.

 It can be difficult to leave a dog at home that whines, barks, paces, pees, or even destroys things when you’re gone.
 Before calling it full blown separation anxiety, we want to look at what exactly our dogs are doing, and see if there are ways to help them feel more comfortable being left alone.
 We first want to ensure that our dogs are dogs are properly house trained, are not destructive out of boredom, and are getting plenty of exercise before we leave them alone.
 A dog who has their mental and physical needs met are usually more likely to just sleep the day away when left alone.

 If your dog is still having issues while they are getting plenty of exercise and house trained, then we next want to look at some management strategies to prevent them from feeling distressed or behaving poorly when alone.
 You can look into doggy daycare, pet sitters, dog walkers, or even having a friend watch your dog during the day which can help your dog always have people around to prevent the problem from occurring.
 Sometimes, our dogs are happy having a sibling at home to spend time with so go check out our adoptable dogs for a potential friend!
 To further help our dogs feel better about us leaving them alone, give them a long lasting consumable like a bully stick or pig ear, or a KONG filled with their food and peanut butter.
 This can keep them content and occupied while you are away.
-Since separation issues manifest differently in most dogs, please Click Here to email our Training and Behavior Coordinator for more specific assistance for your situation.

 Check out these awesome links below for more information on Separation Issues!